Arecibo, Puerto Rico: Economy

 Arecibo's economy is diverse with pharmaceuticals, agriculture and fishing.
 Vaqueria Ceiba Del Mar is located in Arecibo and is one of the largest on the island of Puerto Rico.
 They also have operations in Hatillo.
 After Hurricane Maria, the farm had to consolidate their three operations into one.

 Business

-Arecibo's main shopping mall is Plaza del Atlantico as well as the one situated in the neighboring town of Hatillo, Plaza del Norte.
+Arecibo's main shopping mall is Plaza del Atlantico as well as the one situated in the neighboring municipality of Hatillo, Plaza del Norte.

 In 2021, Hilton was constructing a hotel in Arecibo.

 Industrial

 Arecibo is home to Fortune 500 corporations such as Merck, General Electric.
 Other important companies are Thermo King Corporation, Eaton, Los Cidrines, Expressway Eco Printing, Arecibo Tropical Flag and ABB.

 Demographics

 According to the 2010 Census the municipality of Arecibo is 99% Hispanic of which 78% identifies as white (of European descent), 4.6% black (Afro-Puerto Rican descent), and 1.2% with two or more races.
 The majority of the population is mostly of Spanish descent, but there has been intermarriage with more recent groups from other parts of Europe, with some having Middle Eastern, French, Italian, American or of other descent.
 People who are multi-racial may also have ancestors more than one of the European groups, and among more than one African nation as well.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States conducted its first census of Puerto Rico finding that the population of Arecibo was 36,910.